CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 ---
-title: Configure Threshold-Based Event Notifications
+title: Configure Threshold-Crossing Event Notifications
 author: NVIDIA
 weight: 790
 toc: 3
 ---

-NetQ supports *TCA events*, which are a set of events that trigger at the crossing of a user-defined threshold.
-These events detect and prevent network failures for selected ACL resources, digital optics, forwarding resources, interface errors and statistics, link flaps, resource utilization, and sensor events.
-You can find a complete list in the {{<link title="TCA Event Messages Reference">}}.
+Threshold-crossing events are user-defined events that detect and prevent network failures for ACL resources, digital optics, forwarding resources, interface errors and statistics, link flaps, resource utilization, and sensor events.
+You can find a complete list in the {{<link title="TCA Event Messages Reference" text="Threshold-crossing Events Reference">}}.

 A notification configuration must contain one rule.
 Each rule must contain a scope and a threshold.
 If you want to deliver events to one or more notification channels (for example, email or Slack), create them by following the instructions in {{<link title="Configure System Event Notifications#create-a-channel" text="Create a Channel">}}, and then return here to define your rule.